sara-sabr/technology-budgeting/handbook.md

 Over the past several decades, government agencies have turned away from using in-house staff, relying on outside vendors to build their mission-critical technology.
 The decisions to do this were based on trade-offs that seemed like lower-risk options — often driven by limited capacity and promises of cheaper "off the shelf" tools offered by government contractors.

-However, we’ve learned from examples like Healthcare.gov that while government can easily outsource the work of creating new technology systems, it cannot outsource the risk of failure.<sup id="reference-7"><a href="#footnote-7">7</a></sup> Projects that go wrong reflect back on their agencies, not contractors or software providers.
+However we’ve learned from examples such as Phoenix that, while government can easily outsource the work of creating new technology systems, it cannot outsource the risk of failure.<sup id="reference-9"><a href="#footnote-9">9</a></sup> Projects that go wrong reflect back on their agencies, not solely on contractors or software providers.

 Government is ultimately accountable for its mission, so agencies need to have control of and responsibility for the projects that support that mission.
 The problem an IT budget request aims to solve is not a technical problem; it is a problem related to fulfilling the agency’s mission, and technology is simply a means to that end.